skellis46/slipbox/literature notes/Seth - Being You.md

 > Applying the same strategy to consciousness, in this book I will focus on level, content, and self as the core properties of what being you is all about.
 (Location 465)

-> Conscious level concerns ‘how conscious we are’ – on a scale from complete absence of any conscious experience at all, as in coma or brain death, all the way to vivid states of awareness that accompany normal waking life.
-Conscious content is about what we are conscious of – the sights, sounds, smells, emotions, moods, thoughts, and beliefs that make up our inner universe.
-Conscious contents are all varieties of perception – brain-based interpretations of sensory signals that collectively make up our conscious experiences.
-(Perception, as we will see, can be both conscious and unconscious.)
-Then there’s conscious self – the specific experience of being you, 31and the guiding theme of this book.
-The experience of ‘being a self’ is a subset of conscious contents, encompassing experiences of having a particular body, a first-person perspective, a set of unique memories, as well as experiences of moods, emotions, and ‘free will’.
-Selfhood is probably the aspect of consciousness that we cling to most tightly, so tightly that it can be tempting to confuse self-consciousness (the experience of being a self) with consciousness itself (the presence of any kind of subjective experience, of any phenomenology, whatsoever).
-(Location 467) ^8313d4

 > There are as many different ways of being conscious as there are different conscious organisms.
 (Location 483)